 · A parent’s first point of contact would normally be the class teacher.

-· Any serious concerns should be raised with either the SEN teacher, Mrs Nunns (Headteacher) or other member of the Senior Leadership Team.
+· Any serious concerns should be raised with either the SENCo, Mrs Nunns (Headteacher) or other member of the Senior Leadership Team.

 · Learning Mentors and other specialist staff including class teaching assistants may also be involved in your child’s education.